Building On Our Strengths

 The Aboriginal and Torres Strait Islander Community Health Service (ATSICHS), Brisbane Ltd, established 40 years ago, was the first Aboriginal controlled health service in Queensland.
 A key partner at the Urban Site, ATSICHS Brisbane will provide a significant leadership role across all aspects of the project.

-The Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM)
+Congress of Aboriginal and Torres Strait Islander Nurses and Midwives

 The Institute for Urban Indigenous Health

-The Institute for Urban Indigenous Health (IUIH) leads the strategic planning, development and delivery of comprehensive primary health care services to the Indigenous population of South East Queensland.
+The Institute for Urban Indigenous Health (IUIH) leads the strategic planning, development and delivery of comprehensive primary health care services to the Indigenous population of South East Queensland (SEQ).
 It was established in 2009 by the four Community Controlled Health Services in SEQ to provide for the needs of Australia’s second largest Indigenous population and now runs over 19 clinics.
-The birth centre at the Urban Site The birth centre will be owned and operated by IUIH and / or ATSICHS, Brisbane.
+The birth centre at the urban site will be owned and operated by IUIH and / or ATSICHS, Brisbane.

 The Rhodanthe Lipsett Trust for Indigenous Midwives